 I am in my fourth and final year at STU.
 I am Honouring in English Language and Literature with a Concentration in Creative Writing, Majoring in Women & Gender Studies and Minoring in Sociology.
 I am also working as a Peer Tutor for the English department, and a Research Assistant for the Sociology department.

-I came to STU with the intent to study creative writing, and that is still the path I am going down.
+I came to STU with the intent to study creative writing, and that is still what I am pursuing.
 Kathy has really inspired me to become the best writer I can be, and always push myself.
-I am currently going through the process of applying to Masters Programs in English, Creative Writing.
-Once I finish that program, I hope to be able to publish my creative thesis through a major publishing company, and become a professional writer.
-If that does not work out, I am also considering either getting my PhD in Creative Writing, or working in the publishing/editing field.
+I have been accepted to the Master of Arts in English (Public Texts) program at Trent University.
+Once I finish my graduate degree, I hope to use the experience I gain at my internship during my MA to get a job as an editor full-time in the publishing industry.

 3. What intrigued you about the ACPA?